a0s21en5/C-Sharp-Bootcamp/README.md

 }
 ```
 A class can contain one or more constructors, fields, methods, properties, delegates, and events.
 They are called class members.
 A class and its members can have access modifiers such as public, private, protected, and internal, to restrict access from other parts of the program.

+# Property
+A property encapsulates a private field using setter and getter to assign and retrieve underlying field value.

 # Field
 A class can have one or more fields.
 It is a class-level variable that holds a value.
 Generally, field members should have a private access modifier used with property.